 On the inverter there is a RS485 communication line, dedicated to connecting the inverter to monitoring devices or to carrying out "daisy-chain" ("in-out") connections of multiple inverters.
 The line may also be used to store settings with the dedicated advanced configuration software.

 Cables connecting the RS485 line may use two different types of connection:

-• Connection of the conductors using the terminal connectors (3) (+T/R, -T/R, LNK and RTN)
+- \bullet Connection of the conductors using the terminal connectors 3 (+T/R, -T/R and RTN) - Connection of conductors with RJ45 connectors (4)